elastic/opentelemetry/README.md

 These pages detail the components and how to configure the EDOT Collector.

 - [Components](docs/collector-components.md): Get details on the components used to receive, process, and export telemetry data.
-- [Guided onboarding](docs/guided-onboarding.md): Use the guided onboarding in Kibana or in a serverless Observability project to send data using the EDOT Collector.
+- [Guided onboarding](docs/guided-onboarding.md): Use the guided onboarding in Elasticsearch Service or a serverless Observability project to send data using the EDOT Collector.
 - [Manual configurations](docs/manual-configuration.md): Manually configure the EDOT Collector to send data to Elastic Observability.
 - [Limitations](docs/collector-limitations.md): Understand the current limitations of the EDOT Collector.